DeloitteAU/webpack-config/README.md

 module.exports = config;
 ```

-`dd-fed-build` returns a Webpack configuration.
+`webpack-config-deloitte` returns a Webpack configuration.
 You can modify this as you need, for example by adding an [entry](https://webpack.js.org/configuration/entry/) property.

 You can put multiple source files into one bundle: